W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 ::: details Commentary
 (1–5) …making is of the separated mind, and creating [is] of the spirit.
 (Wapnick, A.V.I., p.239.)

-(6) …the true meaning of the Last Judgement is that God is not vengeful.
-His Final Judgement … is that He simply loves us as He always did.
+(6) …the true meaning of the Last judgment is that God is not vengeful.
+His Final judgment … is that He simply loves us as He always did.
 (Wapnick, A.V.I., p.
 240.)
 :::
 {% endif %}

-2. The Last Judgement is one of the most threatening ideas in your thinking.
+2. The Last judgment is one of the most threatening ideas in your thinking.
 ²This is because you do not understand it.
-³Judgement is not an attribute of God.
+³judgment is not an attribute of God.
 ⁴It was brought into being only after the separation, when it became one of the many learning devices to be built into the overall plan.
-⁵Just as the separation occurred over millions of years, the Last Judgement will extend over a similarly long period, and perhaps an even longer one.
+⁵Just as the separation occurred over millions of years, the Last judgment will extend over a similarly long period, and perhaps an even longer one.
 ⁶Its length can, however, be greatly shortened by miracles, the device for shortening but not abolishing time.
 ⁷If a sufficient number become truly miracle-minded, this shortening process can be virtually immeasurable.
 ⁸It is essential, however, that you free yourself from fear quickly, because you must emerge from the conflict if you are to bring peace to other minds.

 ::: details Expanded
-The Last Judgement is one of the most threatening ideas in your thinking.
+The Last judgment is one of the most threatening ideas in your thinking.
-²This [the Last Judgement is threatening] is because you do not understand it [the Last Judegement].
+²This [the Last judgment is threatening] is because you do not understand it [the Last Judegement].
-³Judgement is not an attribute of God.
+³judgment is not an attribute of God.
-⁴It [judgement] was brought into being only after the separation, when it [judgement] became one of the many learning devices to be built into the overall plan.
+⁴It [judgment] was brought into being only after the separation, when it [judgment] became one of the many learning devices to be built into the overall plan.
-⁵Just as the separation occurred over millions of years, the Last Judgement will extend over a similarly long period, and perhaps an even longer one.
+⁵Just as the separation occurred over millions of years, the Last judgment will extend over a similarly long period, and perhaps an even longer one.
-⁶Its [the Last Judgement’s] length can, however, be greatly shortened by miracles, the device for shortening but not abolishing time.
+⁶Its [the Last judgment’s] length can, however, be greatly shortened by miracles, the device for shortening but not abolishing time.
 ⁷If a sufficient number become truly miracle-minded, this shortening process [shortening time by miracles] can be virtually immeasurable.
 ⁸It is essential, however, that you free yourself from fear quickly, because you must emerge from the conflict if you are to bring peace to other minds.
 :::

 ::: details Substituted

-The Last Judgement is one of the most threatening ideas in your thinking.
+The Last judgment is one of the most threatening ideas in your thinking.
-²The Last Judgement is threatening is because you do not understand the Last Judgement.
+²The Last judgment is threatening is because you do not understand the Last judgment.
-³Judgement is not an attribute of God.
+³judgment is not an attribute of God.
-⁴Judgement was brought into being only after the separation, when judgement became one of the many learning devices to be built into the overall plan.
+⁴judgment was brought into being only after the separation, when judgment became one of the many learning devices to be built into the overall plan.
-⁵Just as the separation occurred over millions of years, the Last Judgement will extend over a similarly long period, and perhaps an even longer one.
+⁵Just as the separation occurred over millions of years, the Last judgment will extend over a similarly long period, and perhaps an even longer one.
-⁶The Last Judgement’s length can, however, be greatly shortened by miracles, the device for shortening but not abolishing time.
+⁶The Last judgment’s length can, however, be greatly shortened by miracles, the device for shortening but not abolishing time.
 ⁷If a sufficient number become truly miracle-minded, the process of shortening time by miracles can be virtually immeasurable.
 ⁸It is essential, however, that you free yourself from fear quickly, because you must emerge from the conflict if you are to bring peace to other minds.
 :::

 ::: details Simplified
 God does not judge.
-Judgement is a learning device.
+judgment is a learning device.
-The Last Judgement extends over time.
+The Last judgment extends over time.
 You can shorten the process by miracles.
 Free yourself from fear and conflict to bring peace to other minds.
 :::

 {% if showCommentary %}
 ::: details Commentary
-(1–4) The One-mindedness of God or Christ cannot judge, and thus God’s only judgement is not a judgement at all. … God’s judgement is simply the fact of His total Love for His beloved Sons. … In His [Holy Spirit’s] judgement there is no need to punish, simply to correct.
-Thus, the Holy Spirit's form of judgement is simply a way to re-unify the seemingly separated Sobnship.
+(1–4) The One-mindedness of God or Christ cannot judge, and thus God’s only judgment is not a judgment at all. … God’s judgment is simply the fact of His total Love for His beloved Sons. … In His [Holy Spirit’s] judgment there is no need to punish, simply to correct.
+Thus, the Holy Spirit's form of judgment is simply a way to re-unify the seemingly separated Sobnship.
 This is the “learning device” that was built into the overall plan.
 (Wapnick, A.V.I., p.240.)

 (5) It is really not likely to happen overnight.
 If you just thiink about how our world is constituted, there is a tremendous amount of frear that underlies and motivates every single aspect of it.
 Every institution, every system of thought within this world is motivated by fear and guilt.
 You just cannot change that right now.
 I think the plan of the Atonement and the Course’s part in it is to change individuals’ minds much more quickly than would otherwise happen.
 (Wapnick, ATG, p.102–103.)